Norwich University: Students and organization

-Norwich university has more than 4,000 students, including over 2,500 traditional undergraduate students and more than 1,500 in the university’s online programs, which includes nearly 800 graduate students and over 700 in undergraduate degree-completion programs.
+Norwich University has more than 4,000 students, including over 2,500 traditional undergraduate students and more than 1,500 in the university's online programs, which includes nearly 800 graduate students and over 700 in undergraduate degree-completion programs.
 As of 2018, Norwich University has 162 full-time faculty and more than 200 part-time faculty.
 In attendance in 2018 are 81 international students and scholars and exchange students, representing 30 countries.

 Concurrent service for cadets in reserve components is permitted.
-Some students serve with either the Vermont National Guard or the Vermont State Guard 3rd Battalion based out of the Vermont National Guard Armoury in nearby Berlin, Vermont.
+Some students serve with either the Vermont National Guard or the Vermont State Guard 3rd Battalion based out of the Vermont National Guard Armory in nearby Berlin, Vermont.